28th Infantry Division (United States): 21st century

 In 2003, the 28th Division again led KFOR, the NATO peacekeeping mission in Kosovo, as part of KFOR 5A for a 9-month rotation.
 The 28th was the first reserve component division headquarters to take on this role in Kosovo.
 Later in 2005, elements of the 28th Division would again return to Kosovo as part of KFOR's KFOR 6B rotation, the first year-long rotation by U.S. troops to the region.

-During the Global War on Terror following the September 11th, 2001 attacks on the US, the Keystone Division has provided troops for Operation Enduring Freedom, Operation Noble Eagle and several thousand troops for Operation Iraqi Freedom.
+Following the September 11th, 2001 attacks on New York and Washington DC, the Keystone Division sent troops to fight in the War in Afghanistan (2001-2021), carried out homeland security duties during Operation Noble Eagle and sent several thousand troops to the Iraq War (US phase, 2003–2010).

-D Troop 2/104th CAV(RSTA)was activated in January 2003 for two years.
+D Troop 2/104th CAV, Reconnaissance, Surveillance, and Target Acquisition (RSTA) was activated in January 2003 for two years.
 The platoon-sized element deployed to Iraq in September 2003 as a UAV platoon with elements from the Maryland National Guard.
 These were the first National Guard Units to fly the Shadow UAV.

 Company A, 28th Signal Battalion deployed to Iraq in February 2004.
 Elements of the 103rd Armor Regiment and 1st Battalion, 107th Field Artillery were activated for Iraq in January 2004.
 Elements of 2nd Battalion, 103rd Armor, served as military police.

 The division's 2nd Brigade Combat Team deployed to Iraq for a year-long rotation in July 2005.
 Elements of the division would again return in 2006 and revolving deployments to Iraq seem likely in the future.
 The 56th Stryker Brigade Combat Team (SBCT) was deployed in 2008 to Iraq.
 The Combat Aviation Brigade, 28th Infantry Division deployed to Iraq in May 2009.

 Operation Enduring Freedom, Sept 2009-Nov 2010 Company C, 1/110th Inf attached to TF 2nd BCT 101st (Rakkasans) served as a platoon size force protection for PRTs in Paktika, Gardez, and Khost (FOB Chapman) with support elements in FOB Salerno.
 On 28 Aug 2010, the platoon under 1LT Dickey repelled a Haqanni-coordinated attack at FOB Chapman.